 The plant root system constitutes the major part of the plant body, both in terms of function and bulk.
 In terrestrial plants, the root system is the subterranean or underground part of the plant body while the shoot is the aboveground part.
 Roots are branching organs which grow downward into the soil, a manifestation of geotropism.
 Branching occurs irregularly and not from nodes as in stems.

 Other morphological and anatomical features which are distinct to the root are: (1) a hard, protective root cap at the tip of the root; (2) absence of the pith; (3) presence of endodermis; and (4) presence of pericycle next to the endodermis.
 These features are found in the root apex which is divided into three regions: (1) a region of cell division which includes the apical meristem protected by the root cap, (2) a short region of cell elongation where individual cells elongate and force the root tip to move forward through the soil, and (3) a region of cell differentiation and maturation.

-In general, the plant root system either consists of a taproot system (with primary root) or fibrous roots (adventitious roots) with attached branch roots and finer rootlets having root hairs close to the tip.
+In general, the plant root system either consists of a taproot system (there is primary root) with attached branch roots and finer rootlets or fibrous roots (adventitious roots), all with root hairs close to the tip and terminal root caps.